AnnaPaulish/PCSC_ODE_Solver/README.md

 - `dt` - a double variable for the time step size: 0.01 as a default
 - `sampling_frequency` - an integer variable sampling frequency: 2 as a default
 - `polynomial_degree` - an integer variable for the degree of the polynomial on the right side of the equation: 1 as a default
-- `poly_coefs` - integers separated by spaces for the coefficients of the polynomial on the right side of the equation (starting from degree zero): 1 1 1 as a default. <br/>
+- `poly_coefs` - integers separated by spaces for the coefficients of the polynomial on the right side of the equation starting from degree zero: 1 1 1 as a default. <br/>
 The default settings correspond to:
 ![equation](https://latex.codecogs.com/gif.latex?\inline&space;f(y,t,x)&space;=&space;1\cdot&space;y^{0}&plus;1\cdot&space;y^{1}&plus;1&space;\cdot&space;y^{2})
 - ``